 4. Drink Driving

-We all know driving alcohol impairs and slows our reaction times and thinking process, so think ahead.
-If you are know you are going to drink, ensure you have enough money for an Uber or taxi, or organize for someone to pick you up – don’t risk it.
+We all know driving alcohol impairs and slows our reaction times and thinking processes, so think ahead.
+If you know you are going to drink, ensure you have enough money for an Uber or taxi, or organize for someone to pick you up – don’t risk it.
 Your insurance company will not cover you for any situation, even if you weren’t at fault and a breathalyzer test shows a positive reading.

 5. Running Red Lights